-On the personnel side, Troy Forbes, Ferne Welsman, Sydney Hansen and myself are the current staff.
+On the personnel side, Troy Forbes, Ferne Welsman, Jane Kansas, Sydney Hansen and myself are the current staff.

 Karen Currie, Amelia Chester, Mark Hamilton, Peter Bustin, Mona MacLean, Brett Mennier, Mary Jo Anderson, Sydney Hansen, Roger Marsters, Alexander Monker, Tony Janik, Steve Laugher, Jane Mothersell, Christopher Snook, Jane Sodero, Bill Roberts, David Brooks, Susan Bustin, Kelly Smith, Ginny Coyne, Blaine DesPres, Greg Denton, Rick Armstrong, Frances Willick, Scott Bracey, Erin Johnston, Phil Laugher, Stan d'Entremont, and my mum and son have all done sterling service here.

 John W. Doull, Bookseller, has, in its 25th year, moved to its own digs in Dartmouth: 122 Main Street (also known as the No.7 highway), just past the first set of lights on Gordon and just before Long & McQuade Music.